Deployment patterns

 When dealing with multiple applications and devices, it is good practice to segregate components outs.
 All devices are shared between namespaces, so use namespaces to isolate applications.

-Create separate namespaces per application, where applications are isolated via different namespaces and using different selectors: in example
+Create separate namespaces per application, where applications are isolated via different namespaces and using different selectors:

-app: drone
+in example app: drone

 :

 Label targeted devices via selected labels.
-In our example, 2 devices are running
+In our example, 2 devices are running drone

-application and one -nodered
+application and one - nodered

 When you need hard isolation, we recommend using different projects for different applications.
 For example foo-corp-development